Even children understand the importance of traffic signals and walking! Photo: Nash, Schonborn Park Chalk Drawing, 2020.

 And one reason this priority is ‘hidden’ is because traffic signal timing is very complicated.
 The Falter’s traffic signal series does an excellent job explaining just how complicated.

-Last year I led an international team proposing to study how traffic signals could be used to actively support sustainable transport.
+Last year I a proposal to study how traffic signals could be used to actively support sustainable transport.
 Part of our approach was helping residents better understand traffic signal planning so they could suggest and support traffic signal changes to make transport more sustainable.
 (Unfortunately, the research wasn’t funded!
 Contact me if you’d like a copy of the proposal, maybe you will have better luck?)

 I think about traffic signals a lot as I walk around (making my wife crazy).
 Here are some ideas for improving traffic signals in Vienna.